You can be absolutely anything you want to be in Brighton, and no-one will bat a spangly faux-eyelash.

 Brighton Beach and seafront is a long and glorious promenade, especially in the sunshine.
 My absolute favourite bit is the skeleton of the old West Pier sitting poignantly out to sea, giving just a whisper on the wind of the fun that must have been had there in a bygone age.

 The arches along the beach have been converted into cafés, restaurants and arty independent shops.
 Near the West Pier end of the beach also is the fabulously futuristic new British Airways i360 – the world’s tallest moving observation tower, and Brighton’s take on the London Eye, up which you can take a trip.
+My post here gives you more details and pictures.

 2. Brighton Pride

 The city with the UK’s biggest LGBTQ scene is gearing up this very weekend 4 – 6 August 2017 for Brighton Pride, widely regarded as the best Pride event in the UK, and one of the very best in the world.
 The main parade, festival and after-party are on Saturday 5th.
 And I’m going!
 Hurrah!!
+(And since writing this originally, I’ve now been!
+You can see my pictures here of all the fabulously flamboyant goings-on).

 3. The Royal Pavilion